These are the most popular banks in each state

 Mobile apps and online banking have given many consumers less reason to visit a branch, contributing to the decline in the overall number of bank branches in the U.S.

-Still, the number of branches in the U.S. has only declined slightly, according to Bankrate’s analysis of Federal Deposit Insurance Corp.
-(FDIC) data from June 30, 2021 to June 9, 2022.
+Still, the number of branches in the U.S. has only declined slightly, 4.2 percent, according to Bankrate’s analysis of Federal Deposit Insurance Corp.
+(FDIC) data comparing the number of branches from June 9, 2022 to June 30, 2023.

 But as reported by Bankrate in a September 2020 article about the most popular banks in each state, Wells Fargo was on pace to fall behind Chase as the No. 1 operator of bank branches.